paultrudel/sda-search/README.md

 ### PageRank In-depth

 The PageRank algorithm relies on the ability to determine the probability of a user visting a specific web page in a set of pages.
 To do this the algorithm first models the user as randomly moving through a discrete-time Markov chain (DTMC) with each state in the chain representing a web page.
 Outlinks on a page represent transitions from that page to other pages in the chain.
 The assumption is made that the user will click any of these links with equal probability.
 The "teleport" operation is introduced for two reasons, the first being to solve the problem of pages with no outlinks.
 This operation allows a user to move to any state from any other state.
-The next assumption made is that a user will use this operation on any page with probability α, with α usually begin 0.1, and follow an outlink with probability 1-α.
+The next assumption made is that a user will use this operation on any page with probability `α`, with α usually begin 0.1, and follow an outlink with probability `1-α`.

 To summarize:
-- A user will either follow an outlink with probability (1-α) or use teleport with probability α, assume α is 0.1
+- A user will either follow an outlink with probability `(1-α)` or use teleport with probability `α`, assume `α` is 0.1
-  - If the user follows an outlink they will follow any outlink with probability 1/N, where N is the number of outlinks on the page
+  - If the user follows an outlink they will follow any outlink with probability 1/N, where `N` is the number of outlinks on the page
-  - If the user uses teleport they will go to any other web page with probability 1/M, where M is the number of pages in the chain
+  - If the user uses teleport they will go to any other web page with probability 1/M, where `M` is the number of pages in the chain
 - If there are no outlinks on the current page the user will use teleport with probability 1

-From this point on M represents the number of pages in the chain and N represents the number of outlinks on a given page.
+From this point on `M` represents the number of pages in the chain and `N` represents the number of outlinks on a given page.

 With this model in place the probability of a user visiting any specific web page must be determined.
 The limiting distribution of the chain provides these probilities.
 To obtain this distribution the model must be represented using a transition probability matrix.
-A transition probability matrix, P, is an M x M matrix with each entry (i, j) being the probability of transitioning to state j from state i.
+A transition probability matrix, `P`, is an `M x M` matrix with each entry `(i, j)` being the probability of transitioning to state `j` from state `i`.

 ![Limiting_Distribution_Definition]